Skip to main content

 How to search parish registers

-The parish registers for Anglican churches in Tower Hamlets are held by London Metropolitan Archives.
+The parish registers for Anglican churches in Tower Hamlets are held by The London Archives.
 We hold microfilm copies of many of them which can be viewed in our reading room, but the easiest way to search them is via Ancestry Library Edition.

 You can also explore entries relating to Black and Asian communities in Switching the Lens: Black and Asian presence in parish registers.
-This dataset by London Metropolitan Archives contains entries from 16th century onward and covers Tower Hamlets.
+This dataset by The London Archives contains entries from 16th century onward and covers Tower Hamlets.

 Before searching the parish registers, you can use census returns to find out as much as you can about the ancestor you are researching.